mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 ### Multiple parents in the tree

-The [LeftAndMain](http://api.silverstripe.org/trunk/cms/core/LeftAndMain.html) tree supports multiple parents.
+The `[api:LeftAndMain]` tree supports multiple parents.
 We overload CMSTreeClasses and make it include "manyparents" in the class list.

 	:::php
 	function CMSTreeClasses($controller) {